aluo7/grpo-zero-training/README.md

 Our from-scratch GRPO implementation achieves relatively stable training, though it could benefit from more fine-tuning.
 As shown in the curves below, we observe a steadily decreasing preference loss and a noisy but positive trend in the average reward (plotted with smoothing for interpretability purposes).
 Further training on the full dataset and continued hyperparameter tuning can maximize performance and stabilize training.

+Our Phi-3-mini fine-tuned on the MATH dataset achieves an accuracy of 37%.
+Our GRPO model, trained on an additional 120 samples from the MATH dataset (train/val:100/20) achieves an accuracy of ~42%.
+While minimal, this indicates a non-zero improvement from our baseline.
+Given our extremely small training set and minimal iterations, this is enough to meaningfully conclude that our GRPO implementation does improve from the baseline.

 #### Curve Analysis

 The training curve indicates a clear downward trend, showing a moderately decreasing loss as the model continuous to learn.
 Contrastingly, the average reward has displays a phase of rapid learning followed by a dip in bperformance from steps ~50-80.
 While both loss and reward signals are noisy, this is (relatively) expected in RL training.
 However, we observe a promising recovery towards the end of the run confirming that the model's continued learning.